prajwel/UVIT-POC/UL2P grooming/scripts for 5.6/readme.md

-These work with UL2P version 5.6 alone.
+These work with UL2P version 5.6